QPThree/101d1/201/class-02.md

 ### Cascading Style Sheets

 Another name for CSS could be Color Style and Shaping!
 It's not though, so don't get confused.
 That's just the gist of what CSS allows developers to do.
-CSS can take an otherwise black and white webpage of text and turn it into a colorful, visually appealing web app.
+CSS can take an otherwise black and white webpage of text and turn it into a colorful, visually appealing webpage.

 ### How of CSS